 In the first Reykjavik Marathon in 1984 56 runners took part in the marathon distance.
-In 2017 there were 1.480 registered runners.
+Past few years there were around 1.500 registered runners.

 The marathon distance is open for all men and women 18 years and older.
-The time limit is six hours.
+The time limit is seven hours and 30 minutes.

 The course of the Reykjavik Marathon is unique, and very scenic.
-The marathon is one lap (except for the last part, as it goes nearly the same route as in the beginning of the race).
-The race starts and finishes downtown within sight of the pond and the city hall.
+The marathon is one lap and starts in Sóleyjargata and finishes downtown in Lækjargata within sight of the pond and the city hall.
 The location is unbeatable, considering that a large number of hotels are within 5 to 10 minutes walking distance from the start of the race.

 The first part of the course runs through a residential area where many of the inhabitants come out of their houses to cheer the runners on.
 This is followed by a section where the runners pass along the seaside and have excellent views of the ocean, but also of the mountains surrounding Reykjavik, including Esjan and the Snæfellsjökull glacier.
 Participants in the marathon also run through the Elliðaárdal valley, the location of one of the country’s more popular salmon-fishing rivers, a small waterfall, and some woodland.
 In the last part of the race, the participants pass a number of famous buildings, including Höfdi House, a Reykjavik City Council reception venue where US President Ronald Reagan and USSR General Secretary Mikhail Gorbachev met for a summit in 1986.